 - Fill the medicine cup with your prescription.
 To avoid spills, close the medicine cup tightly and always hold the mouthpiece straight up and down.

 - Attach the hose and mouthpiece to the medicine cup.

 - Breathe through your mouth until all the medicine is used.
-(Most times, this takes 10 to 15 minutes).
-Some people use a nose clip to help them breathe only through their mouth.
+This takes 10 to 15 minutes.
+If needed, use a nose clip so that you breathe only through your mouth.
 Small children usually do better if they wear a mask.

-- Wash the medicine cup and mouthpiece with water, and air dry until your next treatment.
+- Wash the medicine cup and mouthpiece with water and air dry until your next treatment.

-Review Date: 5/26/2012
+Review Date: 2/15/2016

-Reviewed By: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Inc.
+Reviewed By: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.